MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 - extract, transform and load,
 - batch computation, and continuous computation.

-You use Dataflow to build data pipelines and the same pipelines work for both batch and streaming data.
+You use Dataflow to build data pipelines and the same pipelines work for both batch and streaming data:

 - No need to spin up a cluster or to size instances,
 - Cloud Dataflow fully automated the management of whatever processing resources are required